6 Ways to Preserve Exterior Paint

 The problem could also be a leaking roof, pooling water, or overflowing gutters.
 Another source of the problem could be from leaky kitchen plumbing or a spill that was never fixed properly.
 Fixing any water issues will help you reduce the maintenance you have to do on the paint job and keep it looking fresh.

-It is important to have your home painted correctly the first time around, however it is also important to keep up with touch-ups and repairs.
-Repaint areas with the most exposure to sunlight, paint any exposed wood and caulk any areas that need re-caulking.
+It is important to have your home painted correctly the first time around.
+However, it is also important to keep up with touch-ups and repairs.
+Repaint areas with the most exposure to sunlight, paint any exposed wood, and use premium caulk for any areas that need re-caulking.
 Small touch-ups along the way can help your paint’s longevity and lower costs in the long run.